wangyishen/personalwebsite/content/home/experience.md

   date_start = "2017-06-26"
   date_end = ""
   description = """
-  Working with Dr. Di Shi at AI & System Analytics Group on the following research topics:
+  Working with Dr. Di Shi at AI & System Analytics Group on the following topics:

   * Machine learing and PMU based load modeling and parameter identification
   * AI-based oscillation detection and control